-NDY (Norman Disney & Young) have had an ongoing relationship with Melbourne Airport completing a range of projects including retail, plant upgrades, hanger conversions, capital planning and asset management assessments.
+NDY has had an ongoing relationship with Melbourne Airport completing a range of projects including retail, plant upgrades, hanger conversions, capital planning and asset management assessments.

 NDY has recently been involved in completing an upgrade of the services infrastructure tunnels addressing compliance, converting a hanger to a usable office space and assisting Melbourne airport to identify and define the landside/airside demarcations.

-For one recent project NDY were engaged to carry out a condition assessment and a 20 year lifecycle analysis of all maintainable critical assets located in Melbourne Airport’s Terminals 2 & 3.
+For one recent project NDY were engaged to carry out a condition assessment and a 20-year lifecycle analysis of all maintainable critical assets located in Melbourne Airport’s Terminals 2 and 3.
 APAM required the information to be provided in a format that was compatible with their Maximo asset management software and for capital planning.
-Using hand held devices preloaded with the asset database and the NDY developed data collection tool, each asset was visually assessed for the following information:
+Using handheld devices preloaded with the asset database and the NDY developed data collection tool, each asset was visually assessed for the following information:

 - Quantity of asset type